Estonia in the Eurovision Song Contest 2015

-Estonia participated in the Eurovision Song Contest 2015 with the song "Goodbye to Yesterday" written by Stig Rästa.
+Estonia was represented at the Eurovision Song Contest 2015 with the song "Goodbye to Yesterday" written by Stig Rästa.
 The song was performed by Elina Born and Stig Rästa.
 The Estonian broadcaster Eesti Rahvusringhääling (ERR) organised the national final Eesti Laul 2015 in order to select the Estonian entry for the 2015 contest in Vienna, Austria.
 The national final consisted of three shows: two semi-finals and a final.
 Ten songs competed in each semi-final and the top five from each semi-final as determined by a jury panel and public vote qualified to the final.
 In the final, the winner was selected over two rounds of voting.
 In the first round, a jury panel and a public vote selected the top three to qualify to the superfinal.
 In the superfinal, "Goodbye to Yesterday" performed by Elina Born and Stig Rästa was selected as the winner entirely by a public vote.

 Estonia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 19 May 2015.
 Performing during the show in position 7, "Goodbye to Yesterday" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 23 May.
 It was later revealed that Estonia placed third out of the 16 participating countries in the semi-final with 105 points.
 In the final, Estonia performed in position 4 and placed seventh out of the 27 participating countries, scoring 106 points.